uwdata/latent-space-cartography/README.md

 # Latent Space Cartography

-Latent Space Cartography (LSC) is a visual analysis tools for mapping and comparing meaingful "semantic" dimensions in a latent space.
-This repository contains source code of the visual analysis tool and includes three example case studies.
+Latent Space Cartography (LSC) is a visual analysis tool for mapping and comparing meaningful "semantic" dimensions in latent spaces.
+This repository contains the source code of LSC and includes three example case studies.

 ## Citation
 If you are interested in this work, please see our research [paper](https://yangliu.life/build/misc/lsc.pdf) and consider citing our work: